P2i91/Earthquake-Damage-Grade-prediction_Kriging-Interpolation/README.md

 - Several machine learning models were tested to identify the most suitable one for predicting damage grades.
 - This repository includes code for training, testing, and hyperparameter tuning to optimize the model's performance.

-### Linear Interpolation for Intensity Data
+### Kriging Interpolation for Intensity Data

-- The available intensity data in contour form was interpolated linearly to determine earthquake intensities at ward-level locations.
+- The available intensity data in contour form was interpolated using kriging interpolation to determine earthquake intensities at ward-level locations.

 ## Installation